-If you’ve tried Maple Sweet Potato Pie Recipe or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
+If you’ve tried this Maple Sweet Potato Pie Recipe or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 Classic sweet potato pie filling gets a flavor boost from good maple syrup and decorated with pastry maple leaves and maple glazed pecans.

-- 6 tablespoons unsalted butter cubed and kept cold until ready to use
+6 tablespoons (86 grams) unsalted butter, cubed and kept cold until ready to use

 Poke holes with a fork all over 1 sweet potato and microwave for 2 minutes, turn and repeat until the fork inserts easily.
 Repeat with the rest of the potatoes (depending on how many you have).
 Allow to cool.